ColinFay/website/_posts/2017-08-12-ractivebinding.md

 [1] "b"
 {% endhighlight %}

-Yes, this is indeed what is happening in {R6} :)
+Yes, this is what is happening in {R6} :)

 ## PIZZA TIME

-And now, just to continue the emoji-pizza R work, here is an active binding to the pizza symbol.
+And now, just to continue the [emoji-pizza](http://colinfay.me/playing-r-infix-functions/) R work, here is an active binding to the pizza symbol.

 {% highlight r %}
 makeActiveBinding(sym = "🍕",